Waterfront Action Logo

 University Research on Oak to Ninth

 The Oak to 9th project has been the subject of pioneering research conducted by the U.C.
 Berkeley Health Impact Group, which includes graduate students and faculty from the U.C.
 Berkeley School of Public Health.
 The research aimed to understand how the project might best contribute to community health assets, whether the project might lead to adverse health impacts, and how the project can be improved in a way that best protects and promotes health.
 On March 15, 2006, the researchers presented a report focused on traffic safety to the Oakland Planning Commission.
-The group presented its priority recommendations for health promotion to City Council on March 28, 2006, and a draft report of its full findings is available for public review.
+The group presented its priority recommendations for health promotion to City Council on March 28, 2006, and a final report of its full findings is available has been published. (all reports are )

 top^